Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Tigers have posted a mark of 3-7.
+- In seven games as the underdog over the last 10 matchups, the Tigers have posted a mark of 4-3.

-- In their last 10 games with an over/under, the Tigers and their opponents have combined to eclipse the total seven times.
+- When it comes to the total, the Tigers and their foes are 8-2-0 in their last 10 contests.

-- The Tigers' record against the spread is 1-1-0 over their previous 10 contests (bookmakers set spreads in two of those matchups).
+- The Tigers are 1-1-0 against the spread over their past 10 matchups (two of those matchups had a spread listed by bookmakers).

 Explore More About This Game